 Political appointment has to be made for people to get their hard fought degrees.
 Well I will stop here and pray that one day Ghana will rise.
 Please, note Hungary is not a developed country.
 Not, at all.
 The only thing is that systems are working.
 It can be done in Ghana and I pray it's done.

 Haruna Gado Yakubu ( MSc student, University of Kaposvár, Hungary)

-© Rasarp Multimedia Inc and ilapi.org.v1.2.0™ - 2018
+© Rasarp Multimedia Inc and ilapi.org.v1.2.0™ - 2019